A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Variational approximation: naive mean field

 \item[(b)] Set, for ${\bm \gamma}, {\bf v} \in \R^p$ and $\mu \in \mathcal{P}$,

 and consider the following optimization problem:

 where, as before, ${\bf w} = \mathbf{X}^\top \mathbf{y}/\sigma^2$.
-Let $\hat{\mu}_{\MF}$ be any sequence of approximate maximizers of the above optimization problem, i.e.,
+Let $\hat{\mu}_{\MF}$ be any sequence of $\varepsilon_p$-approximate maximizers of the above optimization problem, i.e.,

-Then $d(\hat{\mu}_{\MF}, \mu^*) \stackrel{P}{\to} 0$, under $\P_{\mu^*}$. \end{enumerate} \end{theorem} In words, part (a) of the above theorem establishes that the lower bound in \eqref{eq:elbo_lower} is tight up to $o(p)$ corrections, uniformly in $\mathbf{v} \in \mathbb{R}^p$ and $\mu \in \mathcal{P}$.
+If $\varepsilon_p \le p^{5/6}$ a.s., then there exists constants $c,C$ depending only on $C_1,C_2$, such that { } \end{enumerate} \end{theorem} In words, part (a) of the above theorem establishes that the lower bound in \eqref{eq:elbo_lower} is tight up to $O(p^{2/3} \mathrm{Tr}(A^2)^{1/3})$ corrections, uniformly in $\mathbf{v} \in \mathbb{R}^p$ and $\mu \in \mathcal{P}$.
 We further emphasize that the optimization problem \eqref{eq:mu-MF} is equivalent to optimizing the right hand side in \eqref{eq:elbo_explicit}.
-Under the conditions of Theorem \ref{lem:approx}, the lower bound in \eqref{eq:elbo_explicit} is tight up to $o_{\P_{\mu^*}}(p)$ corrections (cf.~the NPMLE~\eqref{eq:npmle} which is obtained by maximizing the left hand side of~\eqref{eq:elbo_explicit}).
-Thus one would hope that any approximate optimizer $\hat{\mu}_{\mathrm{MF}}$ of \eqref{eq:mu-MF} would also be consistent for $\mu^*$.
-Indeed, this is the main takeaway from Theorem \ref{lem:approx}.
+Since the NPMLE (see~\eqref{eq:npmle}) is obtained by maximizing the left hand side of~\eqref{eq:elbo_explicit}), one would hope that any approximate optimizer $\hat{\mu}_{\mathrm{MF}}$ of \eqref{eq:mu-MF} would also be consistent for $\mu^*$, given that the NPMLE is consistent, by Theorem \ref{thm:ml_rate}.
+This is the main takeaway from \eqref{eq:mf_rate}, which also derives a non-asymptotic convergence rate for $\hat{\mu}_{\mathrm{MF}}$.